Annie Altschul: Early years and interests

-Later in life she unfortunately suffered mental health issues herself and was nursed back to health, in Edinburgh.
+Later in life she suffered mental health issues herself and was nursed back to health, in Edinburgh.
 Altschul used that experience to educate others as well, writing in a 1985 collection titled Wounded Healers: Mental Health Workers' Experiences of Depression.
 To relax, Altschul enjoyed music, especially opera, cooking and playing bridge.

 Career

 Altschul's formal training as a nurse and midwife began at Epsom County Hospital.
 She was entered on the register of nurses on 23 June 1943.
 In 1946, she became a staff nurse at the Maudsley Hospital, a psychiatric centre, later promoted to sister and then nurse tutor, completing her tutor's diploma at Battersea College of Technology (now Surrey University) and proud of being an alumna (an 'Old Bat'), and also took a degree in psychology at Birkbeck College.
 Altschul took to teaching nurse students outdoors at Mill Hill where the Maudsley and Bedlam psychiatric hospitals were evacuated to and remained into the 50's.

 In 1957, Altschul published her perceptions of what mental health nursing should be in her first book Psychiatric Nursing, and in 1962 Psychology for Nurses, both of which were among the most frequently cited even at the time of her death in 2001.
 Altschul produced 35 editions and versions, translated into 3 languages, based on the latest research thinking, with co-authors, publishing in 1994, Altschul's psychiatric and mental nursing.